matteomaspero/Manual-gold-FM-localisation/README.md

 ## How to...

 Run the code?
-Simply clone/download the repository and run within Matlab LoA_LoACM.m to analyse the precision and Ibter_Marker_Distaces.m to analyse accuracy.
+Simply clone/download the repository and run within Matlab LoA_LoACM.m to analyse the precision and Inter_Marker_Distaces.m to analyse accuracy.
 Note that the code has been developed and benchmarked in Matlab R2015a and we do not ensure/support workability for different versions of Matlab.

 ## Disclaimer